 Custom fonts are designed exclusively for a brand, ensuring a distinct and consistent visual identity.
 Coca-Cola’s Spencerian script, designed in 1886, remains iconic to this day.
 Although costly, custom fonts can deliver unparalleled branding consistency and recognition.

-7. Outline a Logo Shape
+Step 8: Outline a Logo Shape

-A. Circles and Ovals
+a) Circles and Ovals

 - Examples: Target, Pepsi, NASA